 We could not agree more, and our customers enjoy a different world because of us.
 We implement this idea in the Chinese context every day.
 It works, and we have many customers who could not be more convinced.

-I am sometimes stunned by how my American Compatriots think about getting people of talent who are trustworthy.
+My American Compatriots sometimes stun me.
+They think everything of trust and do nothing to assure it.
 One said, “Integrity is a given and everything is built on top of that.”

-What he meant is it is assumed.
+What he meant is, he assumes trust.
 He did nothing to assure it in Topeka, and he does nothing in China where the term shanghaied came from.
-I am quite sure he still does not know how his leaders bought that Porsche on the money he paid.
+I am quite sure he still does not know how his China leader bought that Porsche on the money he paid.
+I know a warehouse manager for a US firm who paid cash for two houses.

-I documented one guy who led a US firm in China for 7 years with the firm support of the Americans.
-He pocketed supplier money every day and hired weak people to preserve his spot and every day kissed up to the key Americans.
+One guy I documented led a US firm in China for 7 years with the firm support of the Americans.
+He pocketed supplier money every day.
+He further hired weak people to preserve his spot and every day kissed up to the key Americans.
 Oh, he also avoided hiring people with better English than him.

 Many more subtle things happen.
 Profits are deeply impacted, and the Western businesses think that is just China.
-The more obvious cost is the clearly bad hire that you let go 6 months later and the bad hire that quits 6 months later.
+The more obvious cost is the clearly bad hire that you let go 6 months later.
+The bad hire that quits 6 months later is another.
 Those are obvious.
 The more subtle are much more expensive.

 So we continue to grow under the banner Trustworthy Talent® knowing all the facts to create a better future for Western Companies in China.